exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 ### 3. Count the number of lines containg a password

 It is important to find any passwords included in a file.
-These will be dealt with automatically but the team needs to know how many passwords occurred in p quoted text so that they can be examined manually.
+These will be dealt with automatically but the team needs to know how about passwords occurred in quoted text so that they can be examined manually.

-Implement `LogParser.AreuotedPasswords()` to identify lines where a password appears in quoted text.
+Implement `LogParser.CountQuotedPasswords()` to identify lines where a password appears in quoted text.

 The "password" string may be in upper or lower case or any combination.